KalevGonvick/RandomForestWeatherPrediction/README.md

 ### How to set up the workers

-- To run the name server use the command 'pyro4ns -n <hostname>
+- To run the name server use the command 'pyro4ns -n <hostname>'
 - In the worker code specify the same hostname and port you used above
-- Run the worker(s) using Python <worker filename>
+- Run the worker(s) using 'Python <worker filename>'
 - In the main server you must pass Name Server's hostname and port as an arguement in the locateNS() function

 ### Libraries used in this project